 April 13–16, 2026

-Membrane transporters control the movement of nutrients, ions, hormones, neurotransmitters, drugs and toxins across cell membranes, playing vital roles in cellular function.
-Solute Carrier (SLC) transporters are the largest family of these proteins but remain underutilized as drug targets.
-To unlock their therapeutic potential, we need deeper insight into their function, mechanisms, regulation, and biological roles, along with better tools, computational modeling, and high-throughput screening technologies.
+Membrane transport proteins regulate the movement of nutrients, ions, hormones, neurotransmitters, drugs, and toxins across cellular membranes, playing essential roles in cellular physiology and homeostasis.
+Solute Carrier (SLC) transporters represent the largest family of these proteins, yet they remain significantly underexplored as drug targets.
+Unlocking their therapeutic potential requires deeper insight into their biological functions, regulatory mechanisms, and structural dynamics, supported by advanced tools such as computational modeling, cryo-EM, and high-throughput screening technologies.

-This conference brings together experts in SLC transporter pharmacology, physiology, and structure to advance understanding and build a collaborative research community focused on leveraging SLCs for therapeutic and diagnostic applications.
+This conference will convene leading experts in SLC transporter pharmacology, physiology, and structural biology to advance understanding and foster a collaborative research community focused on leveraging SLCs for drug development, diagnostics, and precision medicine.

 2400x800_2026D1-KSSoluteCTs26